 |Canon EF 50mm f/1.8 Stm||Sony FE 50mm f/1.8|

-The 50mm f/1.8 is a great lens to fall back on.
-Overall the FE 50mm f/1.8 is capable of producing some very nice-looking images.
+The Sony FE 50mm f/1.8 is a great lens to fall back on.
+Overall, the FE 50mm f/1.8 is capable of producing some very nice-looking images.
 The lens can deliver very decent image quality, sharpness for a very affordable price.
 This lens costs way less than existing Sony full-frame lenses.
 However, this comes with drawbacks too, mainly the painfully slow autofocus.

 This makes it hard to fully recommend the lens.
 However, if you are shooting still objects, landscapes or portraits, this lens can do very well.
 This is definitely a lens that should stay in your camera bag in case your main lens fails to work on a shooting day.
 For users on a tight budget, this is a great lens that will not let you disappointed by the image quality.
 As mentioned above, this lens is capable of producing great images and is a perfect step-in stone for beginner photographers wishing to up their game.